doctorfree/DriveCommandLine/README.md

 Google Drive files and folders can be programmatically downloaded in a variety of ways.
 For example, the Python/Pip `gdown` utility can be used to download Google Drive files.
-However, automated Google Drive downloads require the Drive IDs of any files or folders to be downloaded in this manner.
+However, automated Google Drive downloads require the Google Drive IDs of any files or folders to be downloaded in this manner.

 The DriveCommandLine package can be used to fetch these IDs.
 The workflow might look something like the following.